Many electronic devices need a steady flow of clean DC power to work well.

 This is an example of the voltage gain that the voltage divider resistors provide.

-There will be a greater advantage if R2 is higher than R1.
+There is a great advantage if R2 is higher than R1.

 Using the formula: